spenserblack/iroiro-preview/README.md

 Preview colors from [iroiro] in your browser.

+:warning: Archived

+I decided to make [iroiro.css][iroiro-css] to have an actual stylesheet that could be imported.
+I'll be adding a preview to that, so this isn't needed.

 This website isn't pretty, but should serve as a functional utility for getting and previewing [iroiro] colors, which may not be accurate when displayed in the terminal.